- + 29Images

-Audi A4 Variants: The facelifted A4 is available in two variants: Premium Plus and Technology.
+Audi A4 Variants: The sedan is offered in three variants: Premium, Premium Plus, and Technology.

-Audi A4 Powertrain: Audi offers the sedan with the same 2.0-litre turbo-petrol engine (190PS/320Nm) that powers the Q2 SUV.
-This engine is mated to a 7-speed DSG (dual-clutch automatic) and drives the four wheels.
+Audi A4 Engine and Transmission: It gets the same 2-litre turbo-petrol engine (190PS/320Nm) that powers the Q2 SUV.
+This engine is mated to a 7-speed DSG (dual-clutch automatic) and drives all four wheels.

-Audi A4 Features: The facelifted A4 gets a bunch of features including connected car tech, a new 10.1-inch touchscreen infotainment system, three-zone climate control, powered front seats and sunroof.
+Audi A4 Features: Audi offers a slew of features such as connected car tech, a 10.1-inch touchscreen infotainment system, three-zone climate control, powered front seats, and a sunroof.

-Audi A4 Safety: Safety features on offer include eight airbags, ABS with EBD, and electronic stability control.
+Audi A4 Safety: Passenger safety is taken care of by eight airbags, ABS with EBD, and electronic stability control.

 Audi A4 Price

 The price of Audi A4 starts at Rs.
-43.19 Lakh and goes upto Rs.
-47.61 Lakh.
-Audi A4 is offered in 2 variants - the base model of A4 is Premium Plus and the top variant Audi A4 Technology which comes at a price tag of Rs.
-47.61 Lakh.
+40.49 Lakh and goes upto Rs.
+48.99 Lakh.
+Audi A4 is offered in 3 variants - the base model of A4 is Premium and the top variant Audi A4 Technology which comes at a price tag of Rs.
+48.99 Lakh.

 Audi A4 Comparison with similar cars